 These small nocturnal lizards, adult females are typically 7 to 8 inches and males are 8 to 10 inches, are native to the rocky deserts and scrubby areas of South-central Asia.
 They have been known to live 15-20 years in captivity Their natural diet includes: insects such as crickets, mealworms, and locusts – Here we […]

 This species of tarantula is fairly large, hardy, and docile (tame).
 Native to Bolivia, Northern Chile, and Argentina – they can be found in desert and scrub land habitats.
 This species of arachnid can reach a leg span of 4.5 – 5.5 inches with a lifespan of 15+ years (males have a much shorter lifespan). […]

 These beautiful Non-poisonous snakes are often mistaken for the poisonous Coral Snake.
 Their patterning is reversed, just remember "Red touches yellow, kill a fellow, red touches black. okay Jack" to tell the difference.

 In May 2013, Amélie joined our menagerie.
-She is still too small to live in the Wildlife Room with everyone else, so she is currently living in Ann’s office.
-On your next visit, stop in and say “HI”.
+She is now living in the Wildlife Room, on your next visit, stop in and say “HI”- you might need to look closely, she blends in with the bedding.
 To read more about Amélie, please click here.